Thistle

 to cut bending heads

-to expose herself
+to expose yourself

 like liberty standing